OctoPrint/plugins.octoprint.org/_plugins/preprintservice.md

     docker stack deploy --compose-file docker-compose.yml preprintservice

-The service is available [localhost:2304/tweak](http://localhost:2304/tweak) (from the hosting node), where a simple UI is provided for testing the PrePrint Service.
+The service is available on [localhost:2304/tweak](http://localhost:2304/tweak) (from the hosting node), where a simple UI is provided for testing the PrePrint Service.
 Use `docker-compose down` to stop the service.
 (If you ever wish ;)